philwilt/contactlist/README.md

 ```
 ContactsMailer.welcome(@contact).deliver_later
 ```
 This is what allows us to create an Active Job and send it to a Sucker Punch queue.
-In fact, we don't even have to setup logging like before as it Active Jobs will log by default.
+In fact, we don't even have to setup logging like before as Active Jobs will log by default.
 Pretty nice abstraction, ain't it?
 Of course, this won't work without a mailer, so let's set that up.

 ## Setup a Mailer